 And you think, “How do I do that?”

-Julie Sandler-Friedman is a Physical Therapist and a Guild Certified Feldenkrais Practitioner.
+Julie Sandler-Friedman holds a doctorate in Physical Therapy, and is a Guild Certified Feldenkrais Practitioner.
 She was a faculty member for 28 years in the Choreographier's Theater Dance Department at the New School University in New York City.
 She has taught at the School of Visual Arts, the Laban-Bartenieff Institute of Movement Studies, and the Michael Howard Acting Studio.
-She has published articles in a variety of field publications.
+She currently teaches at the Feldenkrais Learning Center in NYC, and has published articles in a variety of field publications.
 Her continuing education includes training in Ruthy Alon's Bones For Life®, Craniosacral Therapy, myofascial release, osteoporosis treatment, prenatal and postpartum physical therapy, and therapeutic yoga.